orion-project/rezonator2/help/pumps_window.rst

 :menuSelection:`Window --> Pumps`

 The window shows a list of different input beams for SP schema.
+The input beam is also called a *pump*.

 When you change the schema :doc:`trip-type<trip_type>` to SP, the first pump is automatically created with type :ref:`Waist <pump_mode_waist>`, and then you can add more. |rezonator| can store an arbitrary number of input beams; however, it can calculate only one of them at a time, which is called the *active pump*.
 If you close the window, the pumps are not lost.
 If you change the schema trip type to SP or RR, the pumps are not lost, too, though they become useless.